trungle15/ReuseU/sprints/sprint-journals/sprint-2-journal.md

  * To detect problem, we can attempt to post listing in place with spottier Internet and see if this causes problems
  * Mitigation idea: When creating a listing, automatically save it as a draft before posting
    * Updates as you add information, results in posting saving should you lose access

+#### Risk 2: Self-reporting Timestamps when purchasing listing
+ * High likelihood of occurring
+   * Users likely to forget or neglect to add a timestamp
+ * Medium impact if it occurs
+   * Potential for scams to occur with greater frequency and ease
+   * Listed as medium on the assumption not many people will attempt to game the system
+ * To detect problem: If report is made, check timestamp sol

 ### 5.2.
 Epics
 An epic is a series of issues that come together to create an identifiable feature group.
 Completion of an epic may span multiple sprints.